-Code 6 is a single code that combines all the configuration and post processing functions available for Channel 4.
+combines all the configuration and post processing functions

-When a quad input signal conditioner is installed, the 4th input signal is processed and displayed on CH4.
+ditioner is installed, the 4th input signal is processed and displayed on CH4.

-Post processing and measurement task functions for CH4 are configured in the 1st, 2nd, and 3rd digits of Code 6.
+ment task functions for CH4 are configured in the 1st, 2nd, and 3rd digits of Code 6.
 The diagram opposite lists the available configuration selections in Code 6.